What is Localization? All you Need to Know

 • And more, depending on what you are trying to make globally available

-Despite all the challenges of localizing and globalization, these companies are giving their best to reach as much of the world as possible.
-And thanks to that, they are making a higher revenue, more customers get what they want, and that opens more work opportunities around the world as well.
+Despite all the challenges of localizing and globalization, these companies are doing their best to reach as much of the world as possible.
+Thanks to that, they are making higher revenue, more customers get what they want, and more work opportunities around the world are opened.

 It’s a win-win situation for everyone.